Adherence to Local Plan and Policy

 The development fails AL5’s goal to offer diverse employment opportunities, crucial for economic resilience.
 It's dominated by warehouses, lacking the required mix of B1, B2, and B8 uses.
 Claims of “office spaces within warehouses” are misleading, as end users dictate usage.

 The SPD emphasises respecting existing residential properties, heritage assets, biodiversity, and environmental character.
 The development will cause a greater than 10db noise increase, harming residents’ mental and physical health.
-WNC Environmental Health insists on "no" impact rather than "low" impact.
+WNC Environmental Protection insists on "no" impact rather than "low" impact.
 This proposal fails to protect or enhance the natural environment or built heritage.

 Peter Frampton, representing the developer, thinks these requirements are "guidelines not tramlines" signalling their intention to ignore the restrictions WNC added specifically to protect small rural communities like ours.
 If this precedent is set, future developments will be a free-for-all.